Coleslaw3557/lohp-maze/remote_host_audio_design_spec.md

     - Use a low-latency audio codec (e.g., Opus) for audio streaming.
     - Implement adaptive bitrate streaming to adjust audio quality based on network conditions.

-11. Local Fallback:
-    - Implement a local fallback mode on remote units that can operate independently if connection to the main server is lost.

 By implementing these optimizations, we can significantly reduce latency and ensure more consistent and rapid execution of effects across all remote units, even in challenging network conditions.

 ## 6. WebSocket Protocol